RustCrypto/SSH/ssh-key/README.md

 in [RFC4251] and [RFC4253] as well as OpenSSH's [PROTOCOL.key] format specification.

-Additionally provides support for OpenSSH certificates as specified in [PROTOCOL.certkeys] including certificate validation and certificate authority (CA) support, as well as FIDO/U2F keys as specified in [PROTOCOL.u2f] (and certificates thereof), and also the `authorized_keys` and `known_hosts` file formats.
+Additionally provides support for SSH signatures as described in [PROTOCOL.sshsig], OpenSSH certificates as specified in [PROTOCOL.certkeys] including certificate validation and certificate authority (CA) support, FIDO/U2F keys as specified in [PROTOCOL.u2f] (and certificates thereof), and also the `authorized_keys` and `known_hosts` file formats.

 Supports a minimal profile which works on heapless `no_std` targets.
 See "Supported algorithms" table below for which key formats work on heapless